getflywheel/local-components/src/components/icons/Icons-README.md

 ## 📝 Todo Improvements

-* combine circle exclamation and information and implement `size`
-* examples for both Icons.Circle and CircleIcon (should allow toggling of this)
-* copy snippet when clicked (and display toast)
-* todo - crum
-* test within flywheel-local
 * break-up and componentize IconsStoriesAll
 * how to handle larger icons? scale for story? show scale %?
 * show icon dimensions in preview